kkots/ggxrd_hitbox_overlay_2211/README.md

 ### Yellow - Pushboxes

 Each player has a pushbox.
 When two pushboxes collide, the players get pushed apart until their pushboxes no longer collide.
 Pushbox widths also affect throw range - more on that in next section(s).
 If a pushbox is displayed fully transparent (i.e. shows outline only), that means throw invulnerability.
+Pushbox outline is always thin.

 ### Point/Cross - Origin points